The Commonplace

 Data & Methods

-• Sources reviewed: Peer-reviewed journal articles, policy briefs, institutional reports, and governance/technology publications from reputable organizations.
+• Sources: systematic identification, screening and analysis of peer‑reviewed articles, policy briefs, institutional reports, and reputable governance/technology publications (studies cited largely from 2021–2025).

 Implications for AI Economics